davisliang/adversarial/README.md

     <td>High</td>
   </tr>
   <tr>
-    <td>Write the code for one type of multi-task learning network.
-Post the code and report the network accuracy.</td>
+    <td>Write the code for an auto-encoder, a convolutional auto-encoder, and pca.
+Post the code and create the dataset.</td>
     <td>Week 6</td>
     <td>Davis</td>
     <td>Medium</td>
   </tr>
   <tr>
-    <td>Write the code for using multiple downsampled versions of an images as input to a classifier.
-Post the code and report accuracy.</td>
+    <td>Generate datasets for images that have gone through the universal filters and for images that have been modified using gradient ascent.</td>
     <td>Week 7</td>
     <td>Patrick</td>
     <td>Medium</td>